sahil-shehzad/automation-engineering-portfolio/README.md

 ## ⚙️ How to Run These Workflows
 1.  **Import:** Download the `workflow.json` file from the specific project folder.
 2.  **Load:** In your n8n instance, go to `Workflows` > `Import from File`.
 3.  **Credentials:** All sensitive API keys have been stripped for security.
-You must configure your own credentials in n8n (OpenAI, Google, etc.).
+You must configure your own credentials in n8n (OpenAI, Google, DataForSEO, etc.).

 ## 🛡️ Reliability Philosophy
 My automations are built for the real world: